 Each student's schedule is carefully planned and developed based on the student's academic history and demonstrated abilities.
-Modifications to the student's schedule will be made at the administration's discretion.
-Parents should provide all paperwork regarding academic and nonacademic matters that will make an impact on scheduling while providing enrollment paperwork.
+Modifications to the students' schedule will be made at the administration's discretion.
+Parents should provide all paperwork regarding academic and nonacademic matters that will impact scheduling when providing enrollment paperwork.
 This paperwork may include national standardized tests, state tests, psychoeducational evaluations, IEP's, EP's, 504's, and related paperwork that may impact student schedules.